vasishth/smlp2019/index.md

     - Contrast coding and visualizing partial fixed effects
     - Shrinkage and partial pooling
     - Visualization
+    - [If there is demand] Some new developments in linear mixed modeling in Julia

 ### Advanced Bayesian methods (maximum 30 participants)